project-valhalla/main/README.md

 - immersive atmopshere (ambient sounds, decent audio and graphics/effects, cool weapons effects to make sure that weapons are fun to shoot and feel powerful);

-- player model customization: variables that allow players to attach cosmetic items, change textue colors and customize their player model further;
+- player model customization: variables that allow players to attach cosmetic items, change texture colors and customize their player model further;

 ## Editor & engine